NagiosEnterprises/ncpa/BUILDING.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The OpenSSL Package from indy.fulgan.com ships with the openssl.exe
 executable in the root of the package directory.
 The NCPA build tools
-for Windows require openssl.exe to be located at %openssldir%\bin.
+for Windows require openssl.exe to be located at :code:`%openssldir%\bin`.
 To
-rectify this, create a directory at %openssldir%\bin and move the
+rectify this, create a directory at :code:`%openssldir%\bin` and move the
 openssl.exe executable to the 'bin' directory::

   cd %openssldir%
   mkdir bin
   move openssl.exe bin\